 Designing A Product Page Layout with Flexbox

-Flexbox is a new CSS3 layout mode aimed at helping designers to best optimize their designs for mobile devices, and devices that require different screen sizes.
+Flexbox is a new CSS3 layout mode aimed at helping designers to best optimize their designs for various devices.
 The new function is stil quite new and alien to many, but use of Flexbox is becoming increasingly popular in fields like eCommerce.
-This CSS3 tutorial comes from the team over at Shopify, where they are doing a report on how they managed to create one of their newest Shopify Templates with the help of Flexbox, what the process took and what the end result looked like.
-Knowing Shopify’s reputation in the eCommerce market, and having indulged in the tutorial ourselves, this might be one of the most handy guides to helping you understand more about Flexbox, and how you can begin using it in your own web designs.
+This CSS3 tutorial comes from the team over at Shopify, where they are reporting on how they managed to create one of their newest Shopify Templates with the help of Flexbox, what the process took and what the end result looked like.
+Knowing Shopify’s reputation in the eCommerce market and indulging in the tutorial ourselves, this might be one of the most handy guides to helping you understand more about Flexbox and how you can begin using it in your own web designs.

 Simplest CSS Slideshow

 CSS Modules — Solving the challenges of CSS at scale

 SVG and CSS3 animations are among the most trending topics in web development.
 This is thanks to the fact that we are beginning to move away from the need to use heavy imagery and animation files to display our content, and instead designers are learning how to mimic those exact animations using native languages to the browser.
 Dennis Gaebel Jr gives us a rundown of using CSS clipping to achieve stunning animation effects and using stunning vector visuals.